opensanctions/opensanctions/site/_content/about.md

 We believe that the solution to this is to establish a **data commons**, an open resource  that provides high-quality, up-to-date data, is open to contributions and feedback and set up to [provide a long-term solution](/sponsor/) for data sourcing.

+### Team

+The development of OpenSanctions is coordinated by [Friedrich Lindenberg](https://pudo.org).
+From 2017 to 2019, maintenance of the crawlers was assumed by [Tarashish Mishra](https://sunu.in/) at the [Organized Crime and Corruption Reporting Project](https://occrp.org).
+You can see a list of those who have contributed crawlers [on Github](https://github.com/pudo/opensanctions/graphs/contributors).

+We'd also like to thank [Marc da Costa](https://marcdacosta.com/), [Paul May](https://twitter.com/mrpaulmay) and [Tony Bowden](https://twitter.com/tmtm) for their tireless advice on the project.

 ### Funding